Derrinlough Community Benefit Fund Opening Soon

 The Wind Farm

 The purpose of the Derrinlough Wind Farm, located in Co.
-Offaly, will be to generate renewable electricity for the domestic electricity market in Ireland.
+Offaly, will be to generate renewable electricity to help meet Ireland's climate action targets.

 Community Benefits